Manansodhi/Web-Development/README.md

 # Web-Development
-Web Development Using React.JS for Frontend and Node>JS for Backend
+Web Development Using React.JS for Frontend and Node.JS for Backend